helyo-world/helyo.world/_drafts/improve-angular-ux.md

 ---
-title: Improve your general User Experience when working with Angular or Ionic
+title: Improve your User Experience when working with Angular or Ionic
 layout: post
 author: corentin
 cover: